geogardenclub/geogardenclub.github.io/docs/business/strategic-plan-2026/proposals-2026.md

 In general, paying customers have enough experience with the app to derive value from it.
 To retain them, we need ways to be made aware when the app is not meeting their needs and respond appropriately.
 For example, we could implement:

 *Forums*.
 A "forum" feature that enables discussion on user-generated topics.
 This will make it easier for users to bring up issues with the app.
+(Note: a feature request could be implemented as a specific type of forum post.)

 *In-app review mechanisms.* For example, a mechanism to periodically ask users for feedback about specific features at the time they are using them.